redis/redis-om-node/README.md

 ### Finding Specific Things

-It's all fine an dandy to return all the things.
+It's fine and dandy to return all the things.
 But that's not what you usually want to do.
 You want to find *specific* things.
 Redis OM will let you find those specific things by [strings](#searching-on-whole-strings), [numbers](#searching-on-numbers), and [booleans](#searching-on-booleans).
 You can also search for strings that are in an [array](#searching-arrays) or even perform [full-text search](#full-text-search) within strings.

-And it does it with a fluent interface that allows, but does not demand, code that reads like a sentence.
+And it does it with a fluent interface that allows—but does not demand—code that reads like a sentence.
 See below for exhaustive examples of all the syntax available to you.

 #### Searching on Whole Strings